“It is a capital mistake to theorize before one has data. Insensibly one begins to twist facts to suit theories, instead of theories to suit facts.”

 In this project, I examine inequality in socioeconomic status based on sexual orientation and gender identity in Japan.
 In my dissertation “Sexuality Stratification in Contemporary Japan: A Study in Sociology,” I used the Osaka City Residents’ Survey, one of the few population-based surveys that asks about sexual orientation in Japan, to explore the association between sexual orientation and educational attainment, occupational segregation, and earnings disparities in Japan.
 The research for this dissertation was partially supported by the Harry Bridges Center for Labor Studies at the University of Washington, Japan Center for Economic Research, and JSPS KAKENHI Grant Number JP16H03709 “Demography of Sexual Orientation and Gender Identity: Building a Foundation for Research in Japan.”

 - Hiramori, Daiki.
 Forthcoming.
-“Social Stratification: Stratification and Inequality Based on SOGI.”
-Pp. XX-XX in LGBT/SOGI and Society, edited by T. Iwamoto and S. Kamano.
-Kyoto, Japan: Minerva Shobo.
+“Social Stratification: Socioeconomic Inequality Based on SOGI.”
+Pp. XX-XX in Gender/Sexual Diversity and Society, edited by S. Kamano and I. Sugiura.
+Tokyo, Japan: Keiso Shobo.
 In Japanese.

 - Hiramori, Daiki.
 2015.
 “Challenges of Sexual and Gender Minorities in the Workplace: Multivariate Analyses of Income and Willingness to Continue Working.”
 Gender and Sexuality 10:91-118.
 In Japanese.